JamesDMSpeed/MooseAlbedo-C/README.md

 - 2_Albedo_Regional
   - Approach_1_SatSkog (contains scripts and output for the approach utilizing the SatSkog data product)
   - Data (contains all raw data)
-  - README.md
 ```

 <br/><br/>
 ## Other miscellaneous files
 ```
-- 3_Albedo_Model (contains a function with the albedo model from Cherubini et al., which is used in all approaches)
+- 3_Albedo_Model (contains two variants of the albedo model developed by Cherubini et al. - the 'volume' variant and the 'age' variant)
 - 4_Misc (contains other data and scripts that aren't directly relevant to the project)
 ```